EPCCed/archer-gpu-course/section-2.02/README.md

     unsigned int z;
   } dim3;
 ```
-which may be intialised in C as above, or using C++ style
+which may be initialised in C as above, or using C++ style
 constructors.